Richard Coulter Jr.: World War I

 In 1914, Coulter commanded the 10th Pennsylvania Regiment when it was ordered to return to active duty once again in World War I. Shortly after that, he was promoted to brigadier general and transferred to the 41st Infantry Division.
 He was discharged from the national army in January 1919.
 He continued to command the 55th infantry Brigade of the 28th Division, Pennsylvania National Guard.

 Postbellum career

 After World War I, Coulter returned to Greensburg, where he resumed his business and banking activities in the First National Bank of Greensburg (now the First Commonwealth Bank).
 After the death of his father Richard Coulter Sr. in 1908, Coulter Jr. served at the bank's president for more than 40 years.
 During the Great Depression in the early 1930s, the bank was reorganized, but continued to survive under Coulter's leadership.
 Coulter also headed several coal companies which owned coal mines under and around Greensburg.

 Personal life

-Coulter married Matilda Bowman (November 15, 1875 – February 26, 1964) and had one daughter Emma.
+Coulter married Matilda Bowman and had one daughter, Emma.

-Death and legacy
+Death

-He died on September 26, 1955 and is buried in St. Clair Cemetery, east of Greensburg.
+He died on September 26, 1955.